Lobulia elegans

-The elegant lobulia (Lobulia elegans) is a species of skink found in New Guinea.
+Lobulia elegans, the elegant lobulia, is a species of skink found in New Guinea.

 It has a distinct geometric checkerboard pattern on its back.

 Names

 It is known as pymakol in the Kalam language of Papua New Guinea.

 Habitat

 Lobulia elegans is often found in Nothofagus beech trees at higher altitudes, as well as in gardens and clearings at lower altitudes.